Distribution Module¶

 - the number of centers gives the number of bins

-- if ignore_extrema is False, the first and last bins are open-ended, counting all values below the first center and above the last center. boundaries can be computed from centers using either linear or logarithmic interpolation.
+- if ignore_extrema is False, the first and last bins are open-ended, extending to -infinity and +infinity, respectively.
+Boundaries can be computed from centers using either linear or logarithmic interpolation.
 If provided, boundaries can be of length len(centers) + 1, in which case the first and last values are ignored (since the bins are open-ended); otherwise, boundaries have length len(centers) - 1.

 - if ignore_extrema is True, the first and last bins are closed, and values outside the bin boundaries are ignored.
 In this case, boundaries must be provided and have length len(centers) + 1.